 If you’ve been gardening for more than one year, you know what I’m talking about.
 If this is your first year, run out to your garden and check, there’s a pretty good chance now that the leaves on your summer squash are starting to die back that you’re going to find a monster zucchini that you have no clue how you missed it all the times you checked.

-It’s such a waste too, because there’s very little you can do with that bad boy, outside of saving it for seed.
+It’s such a waste too because there’s very little you can do with that bad boy, outside of saving it for seed.
 Most of it is a hollow seed-filled core, much like a tubular pumpkin.
 No good for most of the zucchini recipes that you’ve been enjoying all summer.
 Unless you count zucchini boats, which I don’t cause I always eat the filling and nibble at the zucchini.
 I think they’re pretty bland that way.

-It’s these monsters that I love to use for freezing shredded or better yet for quick breads.
+It’s these monsters that I love to use for freezing shredded or better yet for quick bread.
 In fact, if I’m not short on time during harvest season (ha!), I’d much rather just go ahead and make the quick bread and freeze it now and have a handy, homegrown, scratch-baked, grab-n-thaw breakfast when I need one the rest of the year.

 As much as I love my standard Zucchini Bread recipe, this recipe for Chocolate Chocolate-Chip Zucchini Muffins with Buckwheat Streusel Topping freezes so much better.
 It lasts most of the year in a standard freezer bag before there is any hint of freezer flavor beginning to permeate the muffin.